 Post Feltham YOI

 Peter converted to Islam during his time at Feltham and spoke well of Muslims he met in prison, who looked after him.
 Hesitantly, he told some family members, including his father about his conversion, but his father was dismissive, referring to Islam as a “cult”.
-Meanwhile John believed that the religion gave Peter some structure which he needed in his life.
+Meanwhile. others said that the religion gave Peter some structure which he needed in his life.

 Peter moved back to London and began studying A Levels at Southgate College.
 He was now living alone in the small rented apartment above a Chinese takeaway shop in Muswell Hill.
 Contact with his family became infrequent and Peter was becoming isolated.